edumserrano/dotnet-sdk-extensions/README.md

    - **DotNet.Sdk.Extensions.sln:** source for the extensions.
    - **DotNet.Sdk.Extensions.Demos.sln:** demo projects for the extensions and the guides.

-2) Press build on Visual Studio and that's it.
+2) Press build on Visual Studio.

 ### Using dotnet CLI